What Computing looks like at Shaw Ridge School

 • By the time the children leave Year 6, they are confident users of IT with transferable skills ready to use computing as a tool to support learning experiences across the curriculum.

-• Each half term a PSHE/computing lesson is dedicated to developing e-safety awareness and to address the digital literacy element of the computing curriculum.
+• Each half term Project Evolve is used alongside the PSHE curriculum to develop online safety awareness and to address the digital literacy element of the computing curriculum.

 • Where possible links are made with other subjects to enrich learning